 Figure 6.
 A machine rotates around the patient, aiming radiation beams at the tumor.
 The radiation beams are shaped to match the tumor and minimize exposure to normal brain tissue.

 - Stereotactic radiosurgery (SRS) delivers a high dose of radiation during a single session.
-Although it is called surgery, no incision is made.
+Frames and masks are used to keep the patient immobile.

 over many visits.
 Patients return daily over